MHJ-10/csharp-practices/README.md

 # Point API
   Create a program that returns yes in the api if three points are on the same line and returns no otherwise.

+# Animal Husbandary
+  Create some classes and use inheritance , interfaces and ... in the classes.